-Karen Daifuku is Director of the I2EN since January 2022.
+Karen Daifuku is Executive Director of the I2EN since January 2022.

 Between 2011 and 2019, Ms. Daifuku, Senior Advisor in the EDF Group, contributed to the strategy for the development of new business and services for embarking countries.
 From 2016, she developed training offers mainly for ASEAN countries that were in the process of building their human capacity in the nuclear sector.
 She also advised on nuclear communications and stakeholder involvement activities.
 She is the inventor of the Nuclear Public Acceptance Game; it provides a didactic, interactive and fun way of communicating the real issues and challenges when trying to gain public acceptance for a new nuclear programme.
 Ms. Daifuku was also coordinating EDF’s participation in IGOs (IAEA, OECD/NEA) and international organizations.

 Between 2009 and 2011, Karen Daifuku was senior advisor in the joint venture between EDF and Enel to build four EPRs in Italy in particular with respect to the communication and stakeholder involvement aspects, working on the conception and implementation of the joint communication plan in support of Italy’s decision to start up a new nuclear energy programme.

 From 2004 to 2009, she worked for the OECD Nuclear Energy Agency (NEA) as Chief of Cabinet, Head of the Central Secretariat, External Relations and Public Affairs.